Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 Together with the hyperbolic and AdS picture, this shows that ``nearby'' there is no collapsing path of hyperbolic or AdS orbifold structures other than the ones we found (up to reparameterisation).
 This should be compared with some 3-dimensional examples found by Danciger \cite[Section 6]{dancigertransition}, where the transitional HP structure deforms non-trivially to nearby HP structures that regenerate to non-equivalent AdS structures, despite not regenerating to hyperbolic structures.

-All in all, Theorems \ref{teo: char var hyp} and \ref{teo:zariski} exhibit a strong lack of flexibility around this example.
+All in all, Theorems \ref{teo:main} exhibits a strong lack of flexibility around this example.
 Its proof, explained in the next section, suggests that this could be more generally due to dimension issues, confirming the usual feeling that ``the rigidity increases with the dimension''.

+An overview of the ideas behind the proof of Theorem \ref{teo:main} follows.
+We start in Section \ref{sec:intro_geo} with the geometric tools, which lead to the topological description of the neighbourhood {$\mathcal{U}$} of $[\rho_0]$ .
+In Section \ref{sec:intro_alg}, we then outline the algebraic aspects, which lead to the description of the Zariski tangent space and the transversality statement.